Died aged 28, Son of John and Anne Lewis of The Mill

 Your loving brother Fred.

-it is possible that the letter was received after Pte Lewis was
+August 1917; it is possible that the letter was received after Pte

-killed in Action.
-News of his death reached home through one of
+Lewis was killed in Action.
+News of his death reached home through one

-7 1917 from the Volland, Lower Machen and from a friend of the family
+on September 7 1917 from the Volland, Lower Machen and from a friend of

 Dear Mr & Mrs Lewis,

-our thoughts were naturally with you all as we heard the dreadfully
+yesterday afternoon our thoughts were naturally with you all as we

-sad news conveyed in Arthur Williams’ letter and it was resolved
+heard the dreadfully sad news conveyed in Arthur Williams’ letter and

-that I should write and tell you how deeply each member sympathises
+it was resolved that I should write and tell you how deeply each member

-with you in your great anxiety we all hope that as you have had
+sympathises with you in your great anxiety we all hope that as you have

 that your boy is safe and well.